Onset of CN Emission in 3I/ATLAS: Evidence for Strong Carbon-Chain Depletion: Conclusions

 \end{itemize}

 Taken together, our observations capture the onset of optical gas emission activity in 3I/ATLAS, providing a valuable benchmark in this critical phase and contributing to the broader effort to characterize the object during its Solar System passage.
-Both the C$_2$-to-CN and gas-to-dust production rate constraints fall toward the lower end of values observed in Solar System comets.
+The C$_2$-to-CN production rate constraint falls toward the lower end of values observed in Solar System comets.
 The emerging similarities with 2I/Borisov and other comets suggest that additional emission features in the optical, such as C$_2$ and C$_3$, may become detectable as 3I/ATLAS continues its approach to the Sun.
 Continued monitoring from both ground- and space-based facilities will be crucial to further constrain the composition, formation history, and evolutionary pathways of this interstellar visitor \citep{Yaginuma2025,Loeb2025b,Sanchez_2025,Snodgrass2019,Jones2024}.

 \facilities{MDM: Hiltner 2.4 m and McGraw-Hill 1.3 m}

 \software{astropy \citep{2013A&A...558A..33A,2018AJ....156..123A,2022ApJ...935..167A} }